 \section{Experiments}

-In our experiments, we aim to answer the following four questions pertaining to learning a robust policy for this task, as well as evaluating how well it transfers to the real world: \begin{enumerate}[noitemsep, wide, labelwidth=!, labelindent=0pt] \item How well does our system using large-scale simulation train on this task with a reward function similar to what has been previously proposed? \item How does training performance change when we use a different representation - keypoints - for reward computation and policy input? \item Is our policy robust to sensor noise and varying environment parameters, and is robustness improved by use of Domain Randomization during training? \item How well do our policies, trained entirely in simulation, transfer to the real TriFinger system? \end{enumerate}
+In our experiments, we aim to answer the following four questions pertaining to learning a robust policy for this task, as well as evaluating how well it transfers to the real world: \begin{enumerate}[noitemsep, wide, labelwidth=!, labelindent=0pt] \item How well does our system learn 6-DoF manipulation with a reward function based on prior works? \item How does performance change when we use a task-appropriate representation - keypoints - for reward computation and policy input in the 6-DoF reposing task? \item Is our system robust to sensor noise and varying environment parameters, and to changes in object morphology? \item How well do our policies, trained entirely in simulation, transfer to the real TriFinger system? \end{enumerate}